 The phone world has gone digital already

 The fact is that no matter how you make the call, it is converted into bits for the majority of its trip.
 The analogue signals transmitted to the local exchange, where it is switched to a 64 kbps digital stream.
 All this happens at the pace of a snail in comparison to the speed of the internet.
 The digitalized voice signals are not even compressed; therefore, you get audio bandwidth of meagre 3.2 kHz of the out of it.

 The Integrated Services Digital Network (ISDN) protocol offers the data and video services over the PSTN stream, just as slow as it is, however, it has a restricted future.
-The PSTN has provided a reliable phone service for over a century; however, it is built on the old technology.
+The PSTN has provided reliable phone service for over a century; however, it is built on old technology.
 Most of the new large offices are using VoIP now.
-There is no reason for you to fear the switch, and there are a lot of reasons for you to obtain cost savings and the wide variety of features.
+There is no reason for you to fear the switch, and there are a lot of reasons for you to obtain cost savings and a wide variety of features.